-- The site, geology and thermal conductivity will undergo thermo-geological assessment.
+- The site, geology and thermal conductivity will undergo thermo-geological assessment

-- A discussion to define the requirements of your geothermal system, heating and cooling loads.
+- A discussion to define the requirements of your geothermal system, heating and cooling loads

-- The borehole design, modelling, borehole quantity and depth with required spacings.
+- The borehole design, modelling, borehole quantity and depth with required spacings

-- A site visit to assess the ground temperature of a borehole with a thermal response test.
+- A site visit to assess the ground temperature of a borehole with a thermal response test

-- Based on thermal response tests or drilling feedback the re-calculation and final design confirmation.
+- Based on thermal response tests or drilling feedback the re-calculation and final design confirmation

-A geological geothermal survey will give a strong indication of the thermal characteristics at the site, where the boreholes are to be drilled and where they can be installed.
-This will enable the MCS lookup tables to be used to estimate more accurately the heat recovery per metre of a borehole.
+By finding out this information in a geothermal survey, will enable the MCS lookup tables to be used to estimate more accurately the heat recovery per metre of a borehole.

 - As a rule of thumb, installations of up to around 15kW Heat pump capacity can be estimated solely using the MCS tables.